-The lever distance can be adjusted through 10 clicks of the knob (2).
-Turn the knob clockwise to move the lever away from twistgrip, or counter clockwise to move it closer.
+Lever distance is adjusted by 10 clicks of the knob (2).
+Turn the knob clockwise to move the lever away from twistgrip, or anti-clockwise to move it closer.

-Rear brake pedal (fig. 33)
+Rear brake pedal (fig. 34)

-Push down on the pedal (1) with your foot to operate the rear brake
+Push down on the pedal (1) with your foot to operate the rear brake.